Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Maintaining Safety Under Uncertainty

-When the vehicle approaches an intersection where it must yield, and the visible field-of-view is obstructed by buildings or obstacles (see \cref{fig:limited_visibility_intersection}), the planner must verify whether its visible distance along the intersecting route $\positionFrenetLon_{\text{vis}}$ exceeds the required distance $\positionFrenetLon_{\text{req}}$ for an oncoming vehicle either to pass or comfortably decelerate to the ego vehicle's speed $\speed_0$ while maintaining a time headway $\timeHeadway$.
-The required distance can be computed as
+At intersections with obstructed visibility (see \cref{fig:limited_visibility_intersection}), the planner must determine whether it can safely proceed when there might be occluded oncoming vehicles.
+To do this, it first calculates the visible distance along the intersecting route, $\positionFrenetLon_{\text{vis}}$.
+It then ensures that this visible distance exceeds the required distance, $\positionFrenetLon_{\text{req}}$, which allows an oncoming vehicle to either pass or comfortably decelerate $\decelerationComfortMax$ to the ego vehicle's speed, $\speed_0$, while maintaining a time headway $\timeHeadway$.
+The required distance can be calculated as